Redot-Engine/redot-docs/tutorials/editor/mcp_server.rst

       }
     }

-4. Save the file.
-OpenCode will automatically start the server.
+3. Open the folder in **OpenCode**.
+The editor will detect the configuration and start the MCP server automatically.

 Cursor
 ~~~~~~